Vinegar and Honey

 The Clerk looked up with shrewd dark eyes.
 He looked Sam over for a second and then just held out his hand.

 It took Sam a moment to realize that the Clerk wanted to see the Papers.
 Sam fished them out and stood uncomfortably while the Clerk read through them.
 The Clerk furrowed his brow and opened a large book.
-It seemed like not so long ago when the Clerk had written Sam’s name in a similar book, sealing his fate with a spot of ink.
+Four years ago the Clerk had written Sam’s name in a similar book, sealing his fate with a spot of ink.

 “Remmy.”
 The Clerk called.
 “Come here for a second.”

 Sam gasped and trained his eyes on the floor.
 Remmy was the Head Guard, if anyone was going to recognize him it would be Remmy.
 The big man came up the short hallway.
 He didn’t give Sam a second glance.

 “Aristat?”
 Sam asked before he knew what he was saying.
 He hadn’t thought of this, Ithican would not have known to give that name.

 “The name doesn’t ring a bell.”
 The Head Guard said.
 “What does he look like?”